rcya1/personal-website/posts/roots-of-unity-filter.md

 ## Note

 This is a three part series I wrote back in 2019 on a technique applicable to certain competitive math problems: roots of unity filters.
 See the first two parts for a recap of complex numbers and roots of unity respectively.
 This post will go over the technique as well as what kind of problems it can be applied to.

-This post will **not** go over the proof of this technique, and I've written a separate followup post going over it: [Roots of Unity Filter Proof](https://rcya1.vercel.app/posts/roots-of-unity-filter-proof).
+Update: in 2025 this became a four part series after I added a proof section: [Roots of Unity Filter Proof](https://rcya1.vercel.app/posts/roots-of-unity-filter-proof).

 ## Guiding Problem